 Student Loans Have Serious Consequences

-Over the last couple of decades, borrowing money for college has become the default way that students pay for their higher education.
+Over the last couple of decades, borrowing money for college has become the default way that students pay for higher education.
 But most students don't think about the future consequences of taking out those loans.

 They've been told that college is an investment in their future.
 They're told they will earn much more money with a college education, and paying off student loans is a necessary evil if they want to be successful in life.